astronomer/docs/astro/deploy-github-integration.md

 ## Deploy from GitHub to Astro

-To deploy code from your GitHub repository to Astro, you can either:
+To deploy code from your GitHub repository to Astro, you can:

 - Make a direct commit to one of your mapped branches.
 - Merge a pull request against one of our mapped branches.
+- Select **Trigger Git Deploy** from the **More actions** menu in your Deployment settings.

-Both of these actions triggers the Astro App to deploy your Astro project to the mapped Astro Deployment.
+Any of these actions triggers the Astro App to deploy your Astro project to the mapped Astro Deployment.
 When DAG-only deploys are enabled, your GitHub repository triggers:

 - A DAG-only deploy if only your DAGs are changed.
 - A full project image deploy if you change a configuration in your project.

 If DAG-only deploys are disabled, all code changes will trigger a full project image deploy.
 To learn more about DAG-only deploys, see [Deploy DAGs to Astro](deploy-dags.md).

-You can check the status of your deploy in the Astro UI.
+You can check the status of your deploy in the Astro UI in the Deployment's **Deploy History** tab.

 ## Review code deploys from the Astro UI